zaboople/essay/Software/Agile.md

 All of this comes down to the painful but necessary process of *culling*: Ticket fields need to be limited to some agreed maximum, so that new fields must replace old ones, or they don't go in.
 Furthermore, aging tickets need to be removed, which requires us to admit: *Yeah, nobody's ever gonna do that one* and/or *I don't even know what that's supposed to mean*.

-Don't give in to hoarding.
+Don't give in to hoarding!

 ## Stakeholders